 Paragraph (b) of the definition of "equity share" in section 9C(1) excludes a share in a company which was not a resident, other than a company contemplated in paragraph (a) of the definition of "listed company" in section 1(1).
-Paragraph (a) of the definition of "listed company" means -
+Paragraph (a) of the definition of "listed company" refers to -

-"a company where its shares or depository receipts in respect of its shares are listed on an exchange as defined in section 1 of the Financial Markets Act and licensed under section 9 of that Act".
+"an exchange as defined in section 1 of the Financial Markets Act and licensed under section 9 of that Act".

-The JSE, ZARX (Pty) Ltd (ZAR X), 4 Africa Exchange (Pty) Ltd (4AX), A2X Markets (Pty) Ltd (A2X) and Equity Express Securities Exchange (Pty) Ltd (EESE) are currently licensed under section 9 of the Financial Markets Act 19 of 2012.
+The JSE Ltd (JSE), ZARX (Pty) Ltd (ZAR X) and 4 Africa Exchange (Pty) Ltd (4AX) are the only exchanges currently licensed under section 9 of the Financial Markets Act 19 of 2012.6